NirAviel/js-nested-object-filter/README.md

 # js-nested-object-filter

-searching for matches within the object(s) keys and values
+Recursive loop for serching matches in a nested JS Object (Hash), matching in keys and in values.